Breaking the Grid: Distance-Guided Reinforcement Learning in Large Discrete Action Spaces: Conclusion

+We propose Distance-Guided Reinforcement Learning (DGRL), scaling RL to large discrete and hybrid action spaces with up to $10^{20}$ candidates.
+DGRL encompasses Sampled Dynamic Neighborhoods, enabling volumetric stochastic refinement of the continuous proto-action using Chebyshev constraints, and Distance-Based Updates, transforming the actor update to a stable regression task and decoupling gradient variance from action space cardinality.
+Our theoretical results show the dimensional invariance of Chebyshev-based sampling and convergence of Distance-Based Updates in structured domains.
+Empirically, DGRL outperforms state-of-the-art benchmarks by up to 66\% across multiple (irregularly) structured environments, while displaying faster and more stable convergence.
+Beyond these results, DGRL offers a foundation for metric-aware RL, suggesting that leveraging problem structure and distance-guided sampling can replace categorical representations.

-We thank the BAIS research group at TUM for valuable comments and discussions.
-The work of Heiko Hoppe was supported by the Munich Data Science Institute with a Linde/MDSI PhD Fellowship.
+\begin{ack} We thank the BAIS research group at TUM for valuable comments and discussions.
+The work of Heiko Hoppe was supported by the Munich Data Science Institute with a Linde/MDSI PhD Fellowship. \end{ack}